StorytimeStorey/picode/README.md

 # autobox name under construction
 This is code to run an automated grow box or room.
-It was craeted with the intent of controlling a small area's atmosphere.
+It was created with the intent of controlling the climate of a small area.
 It hasn't been tested yet and should not be expected to work as intended until we have been able to test it extensively.

 It's operation uses a microcomputer capable of running python code, such as a Raspberry Pi or alternative.
 It needs to have GPIO pins installed for I/O signals.